WVa Small Business Development Center announces new director - NewsBreak

 WVa Small Business Development Center announces new director

-CHARLESTON, W.Va.
-(AP) — The West Virginia Small Business Development Center has announced its next state director.
+CHARLESTON, WV (AP) — The West Virginia Small Business Development Center has announced its next state director.

 He is Steve Johnson, who has been with the agency for almost a decade in various roles, including business coach, network coordinator and deputy director.
 He also has more than 25 years of experience in small business ownership, the agency said in a news release.